-- The memories of the lost schools must be formally acknowledged, whether it be in Albert Street, Brunswick, or in Highland Avenue, Oakleigh East or in a rural picnic ground.
+- The memories of the lost schools should be formally acknowledged.
+Ideally, a consistent format will be used for all lost schools, whether they were in Albert Street, Brunswick, elsewhere in the city, or in a rural setting.

 Coburg High School began life as Coburg Higher Elementary School in 1912, the first post primary school in Victoria.
 In 1916 it was rebadged a ‘high school’ and moved to its new building in Bell Street.
 During its 80 years it was extended and expanded, with an array of architectural styles.

 For much of its history the school was known for its high scholastic standards.
 In the post war period it was a magnet for students from Commonwealth countries in the Asia-Pacific region.
 However, by the mid-1990s declining enrolments in the inner northern suburbs saw Coburg High School merged with Preston Technical School and Coburg East Primary School.
 The resultant Moreland City College was located in the old Coburg Teachers College site, until it was closed in 2004.

 The High School for Coburg campaign highlighted the extraordinary number of local secondary schools closed in the 1990s.
 Apart from Coburg High there were: Hadfield High, Newlands High, Moreland High, Coburg Technical School and more.
 That it took so long for the Coburg campaign to succeed shows the serious flaws in the Education Department’s planning methodology.